Frankie-PellesC/ToastLib/README.md

 To speed-up compilation, and allow usage also on compilers that doesn't have windows runtime headers avalable, a condensated header is included will all required windows.runtime definitions.
 Also the runtime libraries, 32 and 64 bits versions, are supplied.

-The whole project is made available for **PellesC** compiler and **Visual Studio**, but it shouldn't be difficult to manage under other compilers.
+The whole project is made available for **PellesC** compiler and **Visual Studio**, but it shouldn't be difficult to manage it under other compilers.

 While you're free to use this software it would be nice to know that you found it useful, and, eventually, where you used.
 Let mi know commenting on PellesC site https://forum.PellesC.de.